AYUSH27112021/Optimizing-Deep-Learning-Efficiency/README.md

 ## Working Video

-You can see the realtime working implementaion [here](https://drive.google.com/file/d/1-JYYpvDY6-ZpHLp98GlZ2aLhn7gaYQD5/view?usp=sharing)
+You can see the realtime working implementaion on a FPGA [here](https://drive.google.com/file/d/1-JYYpvDY6-ZpHLp98GlZ2aLhn7gaYQD5/view?usp=sharing)